Newspeak Translator

 2. Hit Translate and this english to newspeak translator rewrites it using Orwell's vocabulary and structure.

 4. Want to go the other way?
-Paste Newspeak in for a newspeak translator to english result and decode it back to plain English.
+Paste Newspeak in for a newspeak translator to english result and decode it back to English.

 Newspeak Examples